-Moderate quality Warming endovenous liquids was associated with a lower incidence of hypothermia in patients who received warm endovenous liquids at the end of surgery when compared with liquids at ambient temperature (number needing to be treated 3; 95% CI: 2 to 4) (Smith 98, Muth 96).
-Warming endovenous liquids was moderately effective in maintaining significantly higher temperatures during the intervention and at the end of surgery (Cooper 94, Camus 96, Smith 98, Smith 98b, Hasankhani 05).
-No difference in temperature during surgery was assocaited with continuous warming of endovenous liquids or withthe use of prewarmed liquids (Ellis-Stoll 96).
-The combination of active warming of the patient and warming endovenous liquids maintaining temperature during the intervention and in the reanimation area (Kurz 95, Schmied 96, Zhao 05, Steinbrook 97, Motamed 98).
-Irrigation using warm endovenous liquids was not associated with significant differences in average temperature during the intervention (Dyer 86, Monga 96, Moore 96, Jaffe 01).
+Warming endovenous liquids was associated with a lower incidence of hypothermia in patients who received warm endovenous liquids at the end of surgery when compared with liquids at ambient temperature (number needing to be treated 3; 95% CI: 2 to 4) (Smith 98, Muth 96).
+Warming atin Moderate quality No difference in temperature during surgery was assocaited with continuous warming of endovenous liquids or withthe use of prewarmed liquids (Ellis Stoll 96).
+The combination of active warming of the patient and warming endovenous liquids was more effective than administering unwarmed endovenous liquids maintaining temperature during the intervention and in the remnation area (Kurz 95, Schmied 96, Zhao 05, Steinbrook 97, Motamed 98).
+Irrigation using warm endovenous liquids was not associated with significant differences in average temperature during the intervention (Dyer 86, Monga 96, Moore 96, Jaffe 01). ummary of the evidence - Warming gases Insufflating warmed gas was associated with discrete but significant